karamba3d/K3D_Scripting/README.md

 ![](banner.jpg?raw=true "Logo")

 # K3D_Scripting
-This contains the working examples that are outlined in the [Scripting Guide] (https://scripting.karamba3d.com/).
+This contains the working examples that are outlined in the [Scripting Guide](https://scripting.karamba3d.com/).

 Contributing
 ------------